qqnx/Fin/README.md

 ## Scripts

 ### Fin7_5.py
-This script focuses on **The script seems to focus on portfolio optimization using financial data.**.
+**The script focus on portfolio optimization using financial data.**.

 ### Fin4.py
-This script provides functionalities for **The script provides various financial analysis tools, focusing on data visualization and interactive data exploration.**.
+**The script provides various financial analysis tools, focusing on data visualization and interactive data exploration.**.

 ## Usage